sidchop/NetworkDeformationModels/README.md

     for details on processing).

 -   The atlases used (Schaefer 300 parcel, 7 network and Tian/Melbourne
-    atlas subcortical scale 2) for volume, SC and FC estimates.
+    atlas subcortical scale II) for volume, SC and FC estimates.

 Note: Due to data space restrictions the generated nulls are not included in this repository.